PackFitter

 Fit at 50L Most 50L backpacks exceed 22 × 14 × 9 inches — plan to check this bag

 A 50L backpack exceeds Delta's published carry-on limit of 22 × 14 × 9 inches in most cases.
-At this volume, the bag's external frame is almost always too large for the overhead bin.
+At this volume, the bag's external frame typically exceeds overhead bin limits.
 Checking is the expected outcome, not the exception.

 For a full breakdown of size limits, boarding rules, and exceptions, see our airline carry-on rules guide →